FetchDock/fetchdock-server/README.md

 See the following issues and pull requests for reference:
 - [#29 - [Core] Implement event system for worker job lifecycle](https://github.com/PBXg33k/php-download-router/pull/29)

+[^1]: This is a low priority feature, with the main goal of collecting sites/services which are most popular and the developer(s) can test to improve the service.
+Before this feature is picked up, a proper privacy policy will be implemented to protect the user's data and clarify which information is collected and how we use and store it.
+Rest assured, the developer(s) will do anything in their power to protect the user's privacy and not share or sell the data with any third party.